 The Beehive is a boutique hostel offering excellent services such as private rooms and dorms with a lavish breakfast spread.
 They have great breakfast options (vegan included) written on a blackboard that makes it so personal and warm.
 I stayed at The Beehive in 2015 as well and would happily recommend this place to anyone looking for a friendly atmosphere + a budget stay.

 They also have a sister hotel called Hotel Urbe – on the adjacent street.
 It is where I stayed this time.
 Super cozy, comfortable and pretty with a great street view.

 PS: This post is not specific to eating and staying in Winter ONLY but since I explored these places during the time, I decided to name the post as such.

-Disclosure: There are “ affiliate links” on my blog.
-If you click on a picture, it will take you to Amazon.in. and if you happen to purchase something through these links, I will receive a small commission (at no cost to you).
-Thanks for supporting Italophilia.
+Disclosure: These are affiliate links.
+If you click on a picture and purchase something through these links, I will receive a small commission (at no cost to you).
+Thanks for supporting Italophilia!:)